 McAfee’s study also found 96 percent of healthcare organizations currently use cloud services, with 81 percent thinking “cloud-first.”
 This focus on public cloud is so intent, survey respondents predicted 80 percent of their organization’s IT budget will be spent on cloud solutions within the next 15 months.

-The survey also showed the majority of healthcare organizations — 60 percent — acknowledge the safety features public cloud offers and store sensitive patient data there.
+The survey also showed the majority of healthcare organizations — 60 percent — acknowledge the safety features the public cloud offers and store sensitive patient data there.
 Yet, just as with financial services, 46 percent reported slowing the adoption of cloud services because of a lack of cybersecurity resources.

 - Public cloud is more secure than private cloud